 Hand wringing and statements by church leaders expressing regret because, "we will never know what really happened here [at Mountain Meadows]," are not credible.
 We will never know the whole truth because the church will never permit free access to the historical records.

 More examples of deception could be added to the list.
 But it already meets the definition of overkill.
 This is due to the constant artful prevarications and denial of Mormon polemicists.
 It's necessary to paint an unmistakably clear picture, which leaves one open to the charge of being insensitive.
 Mormon critics can't win.
-Either they don't present enough facts to establish their case, or they present too many examples and voluminous documentation constitutes cruelty.
+Either they don't present enough facts to establish their case, or the presentation of too many examples and voluminous documentation constitutes cruelty.
 It's a fine line.
 The LDS Church engages in deceit and dishonesty when it feels the need to protect its image, but complains when their deceit is made public.
-For another superb site on lying see Richard Packham's excellent essay on Lying for the Lord http://packham.n4m.org/lying.htm)
+For another superb site on lying see Richard Packham's excellent essay on Lying for the Lord. http://packham.n4m.org/lying.htm

 Noted LDS historians D. Michael Quinn and B. Carmon Hardy have written compassionately and humanely as they describe the history of Mormonism, and the use of deception as a useful tool to manage the minds of its adherents and public perception.